isomerpages/enterprisesg-switch/_switch-2022/YEAR LONG INNOVATION PROGRAMME.md

 Catch up on a series of online seminars, workshops, discussion panels, fireside chats and networking opportunities on the SWITCH Platform to reach your desired connections.

-The Flagship event has ended, log on to the SWITCH Platform here to access our Videos on Demand!
+The Flagship event has **ended**, log on to the SWITCH Platform here to access our Videos on Demand!

 Register for a SWITCH Pass [here](https://form.gov.sg/#!/624d5568045bce00127c096c) and access the SWITCH Community Platform today!